 Programme and Portfolio management can also help.
 Senior managers should actively resolve priorities between projects.
 Aligning the complete dependency map in support of the organisation’s objectives will improve the likelihood of timely benefit realisation.

+Dependency management fails in too many cases.
 Good dependency management will underpin the success of your project portfolio.
-It is amongst the more intricate areas of project and programme management, but often over looked and left to good will and luck.
+Issues are common because it is amongst the more intricate areas of project management.
+But it is often over looked and left to good will and luck.